PoliticalGraveyard.com

 Gilliland, William — Democrat.
 Member of Pennsylvania state senate 11th District, 1817-19.
 Burial location unknown.

 Gillilland, Whitney (b.
 1904) — of Glenwood, Mills County, Iowa.
 Born in Glenwood, Mills County, Iowa, January 13, 1904.
 Republican.
 Lawyer; district judge in Iowa, 1938-40; member of Iowa Republican State Central Committee, 1946-50; Iowa Republican state chair, 1947-50; delegate to Republican National Convention from Iowa, 1948.
 Congregationalist.
 Member, American Bar Association.
-Presumed deceased.
 Burial location unknown.

 Gillin, Walter — Independent candidate for U.S. Representative from Illinois 18th District, 1990.
 Still living as of 1990.

-GILLINGHAM (Soundex G452) — See also ALLINGHAM, BELLINGHAM, BILLINGHAM, BILLINGHURST, BURLINGHAM, CULLINGHAM, DILLINGHAM, ELLINGHAM, FILLINGHAM, GILLIN, GILLINGS, INGHAM, TILLINGHAM, TILLINGHAST, WILLINGHAM.
+GILLINGHAM (Soundex G452) — See also ALLINGHAM, BELLINGHAM, BILLINGHAM, BILLINGHURST, BURLINGHAM, CULLINGHAM, DILLINGHAM, ELLINGHAM, FILLINGHAM, GILLIN, GILLINGS, INGHAM, MCGILLIN, TILLINGHAM, TILLINGHAST, WILLINGHAM.

-GILLINGHAM: See also Franklin Swift Billings, Jr.
+GILLINGHAM: See also Franklin Swift Billings Jr.

 Gillingham, Grover C. — of Newport, Sullivan County, N.H.
 Republican.
 Candidate for New Hampshire state house of representatives from Newport, 1938.
 Presumed deceased.
 Burial location unknown.